Feature Artist through The Queen Street Artists' group:

 Catherine Bovaird, Niagara Falls

 This collection expressed the broad love and respect for the power, beauty, and bounty of nature as it serves us and as we serve it well.
 From raging fires and powerful waterfalls that cleanse the earth and prepare it for new growth to the immense sky that blows us where it wills or offers space to fall free.
 From the comforting unique beauty of every tree to the bounty it offers when we feed it right.
-From the tenderness of the shoreline’s welcoming nature to the mystery of the patterns permeating through nature- as here in a sea shell that echoes the hand of a Creator.
+From the tenderness of the shoreline’s welcoming nature to the mystery of the patterns permeating through nature.

 This collection also served as an illustration to the personal challenges we face as individual humans.
 Nature reflects our ability to hurt but heal; be stunted or grow.
-Upon reflection on these pieces, the artist hopes to leave the viewer with a sense of awe and eternity, with a humbling hope rather than hopeless dread.
-Lorenda also has written commentaries about each piece.
-Feel free to connect with her if you’d like to respond to these ideas.
+The artist hopes to leave the viewer with a sense of awe and eternity, a humbling hope rather than hopeless dread.